zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 ## Linking Artifacts to Models

-Artifacts generated during pipeline runs can be linked to models and specific model versions in ZenML.
+Artifacts generated during pipeline runs can be linked to models in ZenML.
 This connecting of artifacts provides lineage tracking and transparency into what data and models are used during training, evaluation, and inference.

 There are a few ways to link artifacts: